patrickjm/websocket-dom/README.md

-# websocket-dom monorepo
+# syncui monorepo

 This repository contains:
-- packages/websocket-dom
+- packages/syncui
 - packages/react-websocket-dom

 Each package has its own README and release cadence.